MEDICINE 702 : Understanding Complex Clinical Systems

-For this course, you can expect 12 hours of small-group discussions online, 54 hours of reading and thinking about the content and 54 hours of work on assignments.
+For this course, you can expect 18 hours of online presentations, six 2-hour tutorials, 45 hours of reading and thinking about the content and 45 hours of work on assignments.

 Course materials are made available in a learning and collaboration tool called Canvas which also includes reading lists and lecture recordings (where available).

 Please remember that the recording of any class on a personal device requires the permission of the instructor.

 There are no required text books.
 Links to relevant readings are provided online.